tencent cloud

 Description

-Set the daily start time of automatic logical backup.
-Set by default from 02:00 to 06:00.
+Set the daily start time for automatic logical backups.
+The default value is 02:00 - 06:00.

 Note:

-The current version only supports an automatic backup cycle being daily.
-Due to logical backup speed limitations, the backup cycle for some larger data volume clusters is expected to extend to more than a day (if the logical backup for that day is not completed, the next automatic logical backup will not occur until the day after this logical backup is completed).
+The current version only supports a daily automatic backup cycle.
+Due to the logical backup rate limit, the backup cycle for certain clusters with large data volumes may extend beyond one day (if a logical backup is not completed on a given day, the next automatic logical backup will be performed on the day after the current one completes).

 Cross-Region Backup